wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/6-configure-audio-conferencing.md

 > Any funds not used within 12 months of the purchase date will expire and be forfeited.
 So be sure not to add more money than you will use within the next 12 months.
 > If you are a volume licensing customer, you may choose your enterprise agreement number for payment rather than using a credit card.

-### Assign Communications Credits license to users
+### Assign communications credits license to users

 Control of which users can incur communication credits costs is managed by assigning a zero-cost license to users.